-National Flood Insurance Program (NFIP) means the program created by the Congress of the United States in 1968 through the National Flood Insurance Act of 1968 (P.L.
+The program created by the Congress of the United States in 1968 through the National Flood Insurance Act of 1968 (P.L.
 90-448).
 The program enables property owners in participating communities to purchase insurance protection, administered by the government, against losses from flooding.